fiqgant/F-CRYP/README.md

 # Y-CRYP
-Analyze your next crypto investment
+Analyze and predict your next crypto investment

 ## Demo